sumitbhanushali/trello_clone/readme.md

-## API of Trello Clone developed in django and django rest framework for learning purposes
+## APIs of Trello Clone developed in django and django rest framework for learning purposes
 ----

 to install dependencies